 Editor’s Note: FFS whether UE needs to know the intended slice for MT service.

+The following issues will be studied for cell selection:

+Issue 1a: The UE is unaware of the slices supported on different cells or frequencies, which prevents UE from select to the cell or frequency supporting the intended slice.

+Issue 4a: If the serving cell is unable to support the requested slices, the serving cell may need to perform handover to a cell supporting the requested slices or release the RRC connection.
+That may increase control plane signalling overhead as well as long control plane latency for the UE to access the network.

-The following issues will be studied:
+The following issues will be studied for cell reselection:

-Issue 1: The UE is unaware of the slices supported on different cells or frequencies, which prevents UE from (re)select to the cell or frequency supporting the intended slice.
+Issue 1b: The UE is unaware of the slices supported on different cells or frequencies, which prevents UE from reselect to the cell or frequency supporting the intended slice.

 Issue 2: Dedicated priorities would not be available to the UE prior to first RRC connection establishment and only remain valid before T320 expires upon entering IDLE mode.
 In addition, dedicated priorities are discarded each time when UE entering CONNECTED mode and need to be configured again before UE leaving CONNECTED mode.